BurcinSayin/ButterflyValley/Secret/Act1/Location/Belkzen/Freedom_Town.md

 * Major Items: —

 ## DESCRIPTION
-The town consists of a small palisade-encircled wooden fort surrounded by poorly constructed wooden dwellings on the banks of the Esus River, a tributary of the Esk.
+Freedom Town consists of a small palisade-encircled wooden fort surrounded by poorly constructed wooden dwellings along the banks of the Aren River.
+The town is built primarily of wood, with most structures being simple and utilitarian.
 Its inhabitants are mainly outlaws, exiles, and escaped slaves who wish to be left alone—including a fair number of orcs and half-orcs who have left their tribes.

 ## GOVERNMENT
 The only three surviving members of the Sharpes Gang make up Freedom Town's governing tribunal.
 The council's mandate is rather limited and consists of collecting taxes from everyone living or doing business in town in order to pay Grask Uldeth's tribute.
 Anyone incapable of paying this levy—or anyone who annoys the tribunal—is offered up as payment instead.